dh604/TorelliTrees.jl/README.md

     adm_code(T15, "A1A5", "A1A5")

-The first `"A1A5"` argument means that the output will be a file called `A1A5.sage`.
+The first `"A1A5"` argument is a prefix used to name the variables in the sage file.
-The second `"A1A5"` argument is a prefix used to name the variables in this sage file.
+The second `"A1A5"` argument means that the output will be a file called `A1A5.sage`.

 Executing this sage file will produce a variable called `Torelli_pullback`, which is precisely